cockroachdb/docs/src/current/cockroachcloud/upgrade-policy.md

 Major version upgrades are automatic for CockroachDB {{ site.data.products.serverless }} clusters and opt-in for CockroachDB {{ site.data.products.dedicated }} clusters.
 [Org Administrators]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) must initiate major version upgrades for CockroachDB {{ site.data.products.dedicated }} clusters.
 When a new major version is available, Admins will be able to [start an upgrade]({% link cockroachcloud/upgrade-to-v23.1.md %}) from the CockroachDB {{ site.data.products.cloud }} Console for clusters using the paid version of CockroachDB {{ site.data.products.dedicated }}.
 When a major version upgrade is initiated for a cluster, it will upgrade to the latest patch version as well.

 ### Pre-production preview upgrades
-CockroachDB {{ site.data.products.cloud }} organizations can create new clusters or upgrade existing clusters to a pre-production preview release to test and experiment using a beta release of the next major version of CockroachDB.
-Upgrading to a pre-production preview is a major-version upgrade.
-After the upgrade to a pre-production preview, each subsequent release within the same major version, including the GA release, is treated as a [patch version upgrade](#patch-version-upgrades).
+CockroachDB {{ site.data.products.cloud }} organizations can create new clusters or upgrade existing clusters to a Pre-Production Preview release to test and experiment using a beta release of the next major version of CockroachDB.
+Upgrading to a Pre-Production Preview is a major-version upgrade.
+After a cluster is upgraded to a Pre-Production Preview release, subsequent patch releases, including additional beta and RC releases for the new major version, the GA release, and patch releases after GA, are treated as [patch version upgrades](#patch-version-upgrades).
 To learn more, refer to [Upgrade to v23.2 Pre-Production Preview](https://cockroachlabs.com/docs/cockroachcloud/upgrade-to-v23.2)

 ### Rollback support